acerslee/personal-portfolio-v2/README.md

 ### Personal Portfolio

 Created with React via create-react-app.
-Maybe to be deployed on Netlify.
+Maybe to be deployed on Netlify or Firebase

 # Getting Started with Create React App